My Rider Account

 For the middle mountains, this might be between 4pm and 8pm and on the two or three toughest stages of each tour (200 kms in the Alps or Pyrenees) this can be 5pm – 9pm.

 Unfortunately we can’t offer places for non cycling friends or partners.
-The main reasons are hotel capacity (we need it all for our cyclists!) and the nature of the event (which is so all-consuming in terms of energy, new friends, tour chat and evening admin that trying to make time and space for someone not participating in the cycling is much more difficult that you’d imagine, not to mention the very little time you’d spend together).
+The main reasons are hotel capacity (we need it all for our cyclists!) and the nature of the event (which is so all-consuming in terms of energy, new friends, tour chat and evening admin that trying to make time and space for someone not participating in the cycling is much more difficult than you’d imagine, not to mention the very little time you’d spend together).

 We do however offer Paris friends and family places for cyclists riding into Paris who would like to be met and cheered in on the last stage.
 You can invite friends and family to join you for the last night celebration party and we also have the option for them to join us for the last cycle into Paris.
 The places can be booked via the shop in your Rider Account.